jacobedawson/connect-metamask-react-dapp/README.md

   </Text>
 </Box
 ```
 Now we should see: 0.000 ETH (or if you already have ETH you'll see your account balance).
-We'll grab some ETH from the Ropsten faucet a little later.
+You can grab some Ethereum from the Ropsten faucet [here](https://faucet.ropsten.be/) if you want to see a nice balance :)

 Now we're going to add some styles and also pull in the user account address to display it on the Connect Button's logged in state: